ironcore-dev/ironcore/docs/api-reference/compute.md

 </em>
 </td>
 <td>
-<p>VolumeClaimRef instructs the Volume to use a VolumeClaimRef as source for the attachment.</p>
+<p>VolumeRef instructs to use the specified Volume as source for the attachment.</p>
 </td>
 </tr>
 <tr>